odashi/mteval/README.md

 -----

 MTEval now have 3 types of evaluation algorithm:
-* mteval-corpus - corpus-wise evaluation
+* `mteval-corpus` - corpus-wise evaluation
-* mteval-sentence - sentence-wise evaluation
+* `mteval-sentence` - sentence-wise evaluation
-* mteval-pairwise - pairwise bootstrap resampling
+* `mteval-pairwise` - pairwise bootstrap resampling

+`mteval-corpus` and `mteval-sentence` requires 1 reference and 1 hypothesis corpus to compute the goodness of the hypothesis.

+`mteval-pairwise` requires 1 reference and 2 hypothesis corpus to compute statistical significance of 1st hypothesis against 2nd hypothesis.

 For example, we use a small example set described below: